Newsletter

 4. Delta Airlines fared better than most airlines for cancellations, even more impressive is the fact that the Atlanta-based airline had the second best-on- time performance among the top 10 U. S. airlines in 2024.

 3. Hawaiian Airlines’ travelers did not have much to worry about on their journeys.
-Fewer than 1% of their flights were cancelled which amounted to only 372 flights total.

 2. Alaska Airlines recently acquired Hawaiian Airlines had the second-lowest cancellation rate among U.S. airlines in 2024.